 1 – The agent name (or login if there is no name specified) is displayed here.

 2 – Windows Domain Login Name – Active directory authentication authenticates the user to iService based upon their Windows login.
 To utilize this feature, the agent’s domain and login name must be entered here.
 The name should be entered in the format domain\login_name.
 If the agent is currently logged into the domain, their authentication will be passed to iService and they will not have to re-login to iService.

 The agent’s browser must be configured to support NTLM authentication.
 See IIS and Browser Configuration for Active Directory Authentication for instructions on configuring Active Directory Authentication.
 The page for auto-agent login is agent.aspx rather than the default.aspx web page.
 When the agent loads this page while logged into their Windows domain, they will be automatically logged into iService.

-NOTE: Windows Authentication will be deprecated in a future version of iService.
+NOTE: Windows Authentication is deprecated in version 8.0 of iService.
 Use Open ID instead of Windows Authentication when possible.

 3 - Agent User Types